hossamnasser938/JavaScript-Essential-Training-Course-Documentation/10. Project: Automated responsive images markup/automated_responsive_images_markup.md

 * This project aims to use JavaScript to solve the problem of **responsive images**.
 * I understand **Responsive** as it means that the product(whether mobile app or web app) adapts to different screen sizes.
 So the app should look differently on different screen sizes.
 This is because bigger screen sizes allow to set the content in a way that small screen sizes do not.
-* Responsive images refers to the ability to load different sizes of the same images on devices with different screen sizes since it is a waste to download a big image when you actually need a small one.
+* Responsive images refer to the ability to load different sizes of the same images on devices with different screen sizes since it is a waste to download a big image when you actually need a small one.
 * Browsers provide some useful tools for developers.
 One of which is **Responsive Design Mode** which we can use to see how the app looks like on different screen sizes.
 To use it: ` Tools > Web Developer > Responsive Design Mode `.

-* We see `slice` method used with arrays.
+* We used `slice` method with arrays before.
 Now we see this method on strings. `slice` is used in two different ways:
     * It can accept one argument which is the start index.
 In this case it returns the substring starting from this index till the string end.
 For example:
 ```
 var s = "Hossam";